madMAx43v3r/mmx-node/docs/RPC_protocol.md

 `ADMIN` allows access to every endpoint, even spending from the wallet.
 `USER` does not allow wallet spending.

-To use the token, a HTTP header `x-api-token: <token>` needs to specified for every request.
+To use the token, a HTTP header `x-api-token: <token>` needs to be specified for every request.
 The name of this header can be changed by setting `token_header_name` in `HttpServer.json`.

 ## Native API